kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 To clone the repository:

-    # If you have Go installed and want to build w/o Docker, first:
-    mkdir -p $GOPATH/src/github.com/kubernetes-incubator
-    cd $GOPATH/src/github.com/kubernetes-incubator

-    # Now let's clone it:
     git clone https://github.com/kubernetes-incubator/service-catalog.git

 ## Building

 First `cd` to the root of the cloned repository tree.
-To build the service-catalog you have two options:
+To build the service-catalog:

-* `make build`
-* `DOCKER=1 make build`
+    make build

-Both will build all of the executables, into the `bin` directory.
-However, the second option will do the build within a Docker container - meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or glide).
-Whichever option you choose, the results should be the same.
+The above will build all executables and place them in the `bin` directory.
+This is done within a Docker container-- meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or glide).
+Building outside the container is possible, but not officially supported.

 Note, this will do the basic build of the service catalog.
 There are more more [advanced build steps](#advanced_build_steps) below as well.